joeedhorton/epr-packaging-style-guide/app/posts/reference-table.md

 For all content that EPR users will see, use the user-facing version.
 These follow GOV.UK style and our user research findings.

+For more detail about what words we use and why, check the style guide.

+If you have questions, contact caroline.vickers@defra.gov.uk or richard.furlong@kainos.com

 <br>

 ## Tables